Nigeria talks tough as soldiers attempt coup in Niger

 “It should be quite clear to all players in the Republic of Niger that the leadership of the ECOWAS Region and all lovers of democracy around the world will not tolerate any situation that incapacitates the democratically-elected government of the country.

-“The ECOWAS leadership will not accept any action that impedes the smooth functioning of legitimate authority in Niger or any part of West Africa,” said Mr Tinubu, who also heads ECOWAS.
+ALSO READ: Why coup is near impossible in today’s Nigeria – Geoffrey Onyeama

-ALSO READ: We will not tolerate coups in West Africa – Tinubu
+“The ECOWAS leadership will not accept any action that impedes the smooth functioning of legitimate authority in Niger or any part of West Africa,” said Mr Tinubu.

 “I wish to say that we are closely monitoring the situation and developments in Niger and we will do everything within our powers to ensure democracy is firmly planted, nurtured, well rooted and thrives in our region.